 The following guest blog post was submitted by Dr. Julie Buzby, Holistic Veterinarian and Founder of Dr. Buzby’s ToeGrips for dogs.
-We haven’t tried this product yet, but if you have and want to share your experience, please share your story in the comments field below.
-Thanks!
+We have personally used Toe Grips on our rear leg Tripawd GSD Wyatt Ray, and recommend them to help prevent falls on slippery floors.

 “Will my dog still be able to enjoy a full life?”